ParthT25/Single-Source-domain-generalized-zero-shot-object-detection/README.md

 2. Add the `bus` class in the array in the `data/datasets/diverse_weather.py` file [here](https://github.com/papz2000/Single-Source-domain-generalized-object-detection/blob/5e0a712684367d0523293226f81cb159b29935bd/data/datasets/diverse_weather.py#L15).

+Disable the extraction
+ 1. Run extraction_setup_file in mode 2.

 Run the code in evaluation mode using the finetuned model
    ```sh